An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Preliminary results on twisted eigenfunctions

 for some $\xi \in \R$ (possibly depending on $u$ and $g$, i.e., $\xi =\xi(u,g)$).
 If $g\not\equiv 0$ and $u$ also belongs to $H^2(\oo)$, then it satisfies \eqref{pde} in the weak sense, namely \eqref{eq.EL} with

-\end{prop} \begin{proof} The existence of a minimizer follows by the Direct Methods of the Calculus of Variations.
-The space $\gi$ is compact with respect to the weak convergence in $H^1(\Omega)$ (notice that the orthogonality condition to $g$ is preserved by this convergence) and the Rayleigh quotient $\mathcal{R}(u)$ is lower semicontinuous with respect to this convergence.
-Now, if $g\equiv 0$ there is nothing to prove, since $\lambda_1^g(\Omega)$ is the first Dirichlet eigenvalue.
+\end{prop} \begin{proof} Let $\lambda=\lambda_{1}^{g}(\oo)$.
+The existence of a minimizer follows by the Direct Methods of the Calculus of Variations (by taking a suitable minimizing sequence that, up to scaling, can be assumed to be normalized in $L^2(\Omega)$).
+The space $\gi$ is compact with respect to the weak convergence in $H^1(\Omega)$ (notice that the orthogonality condition to $g$ is preserved by this convergence) and the Rayleigh quotient $\mathcal{R}$ is lower semicontinuous with respect to this convergence.
+Now, if $g\equiv 0$ there is nothing to prove, since $\lambda$ is the first Dirichlet eigenvalue.
 Let $g\not\equiv 0$ and $u\in \gi\setminus\{0\}$ be a minimizer of \eqref{lambda} then